Best Credit Card for 700 Score [Exclusive Rewards and Perks]

 The most commonly used credit score is the FICO score, which ranges from 300 to 850.
 A score of 700 is considered a good score, and falls within the “good” range of 670 to 739.
 Scores above 740 are considered “very good” or “exceptional.”

-Credit utilization, or the amount of credit used compared to the amount of credit available, is the second most important factor, accounting for 30% of the score.
-It’s recommended to keep credit utilization below 30% to maintain a good score.
+• Credit Utilization: This is the second most important factor, accounting for 30% of my score.
+It’s all about how much credit I’m using compared to how much I have available.
+The rule of thumb is to keep my credit utilization below 30% to maintain a solid score.

-Length of credit history accounts for 15% of the score, and considers the age of the oldest account, the age of the newest account, and the average age of all accounts.
-Types of credit used (credit cards, loans, etc.) and recent credit inquiries each account for 10% of the score.
+• Length of Credit History: This accounts for 15% of my score and looks at how long I’ve had credit.
+It considers the age of my oldest account, the newest account, and the average age of all my accounts.

 Why 700 Is a Crucial Score

-Having a credit score of 700 or higher is a significant milestone in your financial journey.
-It shows that you have been responsible with your credit and have a good credit history.
-A score of 700 or higher puts you in a good position to qualify for some of the best credit card offers and loans available.
+Having a credit score of 700 or higher is a major milestone in my financial journey.
+It shows I’ve been responsible with my credit and have built a solid credit history.
+With a score like that, I’m in a great position to qualify for some of the best credit card offers and loans out there.

 I was able to get approved for discover and visa, with $1k limit.
 Now I have a feeling of freedom and it is great.